momokii/go-sso-web/README.md

 This repository contains the source code for a **Single Sign-On (SSO) Web Application**.
 The primary goal of this application is to centralize authentication and session management across multiple web applications through a unified dashboard.
 Users can seamlessly access various apps without needing to log in multiple times, ensuring a consistent and secure experience.

+## **New Feature: Credit System Integration**
+This project now includes a **credit system** integrated with this SSO authentication.
+Credit tokens can be used to access features within integrated applications that require LLM usage.
+The credit system ensures fair usage and allows users to manage their usage effectively.

 ## Features
 - **Centralized Authentication**: Login once and access multiple applications without re-authentication.
 - **Unified Dashboard**: A simple, user-friendly interface to manage and access all integrated applications.